dotherightthing/wpdtrt-gallery/readme.txt

 * Fix custom post meta not being saved with new posts

 = 1.6.8 =
-* Match build/config to wpdtrt-plugin (which this is an older standalone version of)
+* Match build/config to wpdtrt-plugin-boilerplate (which this is an older standalone version of)

 = 1.6.0 =
 * Run PHPUnit tests from Travis